Economy. Education. Environment. Emergency Services. These are the issues Amanda champions.

 Emergency Services

-Amanda’s experience with emergency services dates to her years leading our regional American Red Cross, which coordinates with local and federal agencies to provide disaster relief.
+Amanda’s experience with emergency services dates to her years leading our regional American Red Cross.
+Amanda effectively coordinated with local and federal agencies to provide disaster relief.

 Amanda was an early proponent of the Community Paramedicine Program, advocating for its pilot program and its expansion.
 The Program dispatches specially trained medical professionals to medical and behavioral health emergencies including opioid overdoses and mental health calls.